-Supreme Court Won't Hear Case To Ticket Homeless For Sleeping In Public Spaces
+Supreme Court Won't Hear Case On Ban Against Homeless Sleeping In Public Spaces

 The Supreme Court on Monday declined to hear an appeal in a case originating from Boise, Idaho, that would have made it a crime to camp and sleep in public spaces.